MeesamGardezi/cm1040-final/wireframes/wireframe_changes.md

-I discussed with my parents, and took help from AI to improve this.
+I discussed the design with my parents, and took help from AI to improve this.
 These are the changes I made:

 **Visual stuff:**
 - Changed boring solid borders to dashed ones with gradients